carla Lorence - owner/ instructor

-Studio owner, Carla Lorence, has a Bachelor’s degree in Visual Art Education from the University of Regina, with a major in Visual Art and over 14 years’ experience teaching art to elementary school children and adults.
+Studio owner, Carla Lorence, has a Bachelor’s degree in Visual Art Education from the University of Regina, with a major in Visual Art and over 15 years’ experience teaching art to elementary school children and adults.
 Carla has been a professional artist for over 15 years selling her original and commissioned works to clients across North America.
 Her main focus is on functional and decorative, wheel thrown ceramics, as well as a variety of hand built pieces.
 Carla opened the studio as a business start up in 2013 and continues to work on day to day operations of the studio.
 Carla also teaches our Adult Pottery wheel classes as well as the Adult Art Sampler and the Mindful Creativity for adults.